-This age is the natural point for youth to seek greater independence and our program’s goal is to assist them in reaching this goal successfully.
-As young people and newcomers to our community, it is challenging to find affordable housing options while attending school or before they have had an opportunity to build the necessary work or rental history to rent on their own.
+This age is the natural point for youth to seek greater independence, and our program’s goal is to assist them in reaching this goal successfully.
+As young people and newcomers to our community, it is extremely challenging to find affordable housing options while attending school or before they have had an opportunity to build the necessary work or rental history to rent on their own.

 What does a Host Home need to provide?

 Homes and the living arrangements agreed upon between the youth and host can vary to meet each parties’ individual needs.
 This could range from a separate mother-in-law apartment, or a bedroom with shared household meals.
 Most youth are seeking housing in King County near their schools or jobs.
 Given the high cost of housing in the Seattle area, we ask that host homes offer youth below market rent ($400 or less per month, including utilities).

 Refugees Northwest staff match youth and potential host homes, facilitate introductions, and meet with youth and host homes to develop a rental agreement and set shared expectations for the living arrangement.
 A Family Support Specialist is available as a point person for host homes on an ongoing basis.
 Youth continue to receive all foster care benefits, including an assigned Social Worker and Independent Living Case Manager, a monthly living stipend, and health coverage.

 What is required to become a host home?